A fun and easy entertaining idea, Baked Brie and Camembert surrounded with warm bread rolls. Can be made with store-bought roll dough!

 While this one is best warm from the oven, we did enjoy it re-heated here and it held its own pretty well.
 Best for enjoying leftovers however, and probably not best for making ahead and reheating to serve.

-Baked Brie and Camembert with Warm Bread Bites
+Get the Recipe: Baked Brie and Camembert with Warm Bread Rolls

 Bread Dough: (or use one loaf of frozen bread dough or 12 frozen roll dough, thawed)

 - 2 3/4 - 3 cups all-purpose flour

 - 2 1/2 teaspoons instant yeast, or active dry yeast

 - 1 teaspoon fine salt